In Shifting Sands: The Truth About Unscom and the Disarming of Iraq: Background

+Plot

+The film traces the history of UNSCOM, created by the United Nations Security Council in 1991 after the Gulf War to oversee the destruction of Iraq's biological and chemical weapons.
+Ritter repeats the charge that the U.S. used UNSCOM to spy on Iraq and alleged that weapons inspectors had been given a deadline to give the United States a pretext to conduct a weeks-long bombing campaign in March 1998.

+The film also provides a detailed look into the inner workings of weapons inspectors.
+In one part of the film, the archive of Iraq's nuclear and biological weapons program is found stashed at a pig farm, which Ritter contends prove his contention that UNSCOM found everything worth finding.

+Financing

+The film cost $530,000 to make, $400,000 of which provided by Iraqi American businessman Shakir al Khafaji.
+Ritter stated that he had checked out al-Khafaji via a reporter with sources in the CIA and was confident that he was not getting any quid pro quo from the Iraqi government.

+Reception

+Chief UN inspector Richard Butler, Ritter's boss, called Ritter's allegations "completely false" and described the movie as a "propaganda film."
+Dave Kehr in The New York Times called In Shifting Sands a "surprisingly dry and dispassionate account of UNSCOM."
+Kehr writes that Ritter's trustfulness that the film's financing was not in return for a quid pro quo was "out of place" for a UN weapons inspector.
+The U.S. Mission to the United Nations refused to comment on the film.

 The film argued that Iraq did not possess weapons of mass destruction because of the UN weapons inspection programme.
 Ritter's documentary was partially financed by Iraqi American businessman Shakir al Khafaji.
 Ritter denied any quid pro quo with Al-Khafaji, according to Laurie Mylroie, writing for the Financial Times.
 When Ritter was asked "how he would characterize anyone suggesting that Mr. Khafaji was offering allocations in [his] name", Mr. Ritter replied: "I'd say that person's a fucking liar ... and tell him to come over here so I can kick his ass."
 Al-Khafaji pled guilty to multiple felony charges in 2004 for his involvement with the U.N.
 Oil-for-Food scandal.